jawsthegame/umessage/README.md

 ## Important Caveats

 * uMessage does not yet have an authentication mechanism.
 This means that uMessage *must not* be deployed where it is accessible from the public internet, unless you configure some kind of authentication mechanism in front of it on your own.
 It is your responsibility to use this software securely.
+* Related to the above, if you do choose to set up remote access behind your own authentication layer, I must strenuously recommend that you have it working with a self-signed SSL certificate for end-to-end encryption.
 * In general, use at your own risk.
 It is a good idea to back up your `~/Library/Messages/chat.db*` files before running uMessage.
 It only reads from this database, but the nature of interfacing with closed softare such as `Messages.app` is that you never know how it might behave now or in the future.
 Again, it is your responsibility to take proper precautions and weigh the risks.

 ## TODO